nfelnlp/nfelnlp.github.io/index.md

 My main research interest is the interpretability of language models with the goal of increasing the trust and reliability for users and simplifying access to explanations.
 Other topics include rationale generation, text simplification and summarization, dialogue systems, biomedical and clinical NLP, and evaluation measures for model-generated text.

 # News 🤩
+2025-04-11 | Successfully defended my PhD thesis at TU Berlin! 🎓 Thanks to my mentor Sebastian Möller and professors Sina Zarrieß (Uni Bielefeld), Christin Seifert (Uni Marburg) and Matthias Boehm for being part of the committee and awarding the graduation certificate with a "magna cum laude".
 2025-03-18 | First time serving as an editor: Together with Britta Schulte, I [published the proceedings](./publications/index.md#2025) of the [ISCA-ITG Workshop on Diversity in Large Speech and Language Models](https://arxiv.org/abs/2503.10298).
 2025-03-14 | Honored to be (co-)[supervising](./supervision/index.md) four incredibly talented PhD students at TU Berlin from now on: Arthur Hilbert, Qianli Wang, Luis Felipe Villa-Arenas, and Steffen Castle.
 2025-02-13 | New [first-author paper on explanation strategies and response generation in conversational XAI](./publications/index.md#2025) in submission.